riyas2327/atlas-examples-terraform/consul-cluster/README.md

 ##### Push To Atlas

-In your environment in Atlas, click **Variables**, and add `TF_ATLAS_DIR` set to the path of the configuration that you want to deploy, i.e.
-`aws-beginner-consul-cluster/terraform`.

 ```
 terraform push -vcs=false -name="$ATLAS_USERNAME/consul-cluster"
 ```

+After `terraform push`, click **Variables** in your Atlas environment, add the _AWS_ variables set in the section above, and add `TF_ATLAS_DIR` set to the path of the configuration that you want to deploy, i.e.
+`aws-beginner-consul-cluster/terraform`.

 ##### Apply with Terraform Locally